CAD-Assistant: Tool-Augmented VLLMs as Generic CAD Task Solvers: The proposed CAD-ASSISTANT

 \subsection{CAD-specific Tool-set}

 \texttt{CAD-ASSISTANT} includes a set of $N$ CAD-specific tools or modules.
-Each tool is defined by its method signature and the docstring that disambiguates its use.
-Similar to~\cite{Hsieh2023ToolDE}, we rely solely on docstrings and do not include few-shot demonstrations on examined tasks.
-While task demonstrations are known to enhance VLLM performance~\cite{Brown2020LanguageMA}, they can also introduce usage bias~\cite{Hsieh2023ToolDE}.
-Furthermore, the selection of high-quality demonstrations becomes combinatorially intractable as the number of CAD commands and tools grows.
-More importantly, expecting CAD designers to create tailored examples for each unique use case is impractical, thus ultimately limiting the general nature of the \texttt{CAD-ASSISTANT}.
-Note that $\mathcal{T}_i$ contains only the module signature rather than the full method code as in~\cite{Suris2023ViperGPTVI, Hu2024VisualSS} to minimize context size and dependency on module details.
+Each tool is defined by its method signature and the docstring~\cite{Hsieh2023ToolDE} that disambiguates its use.
 Modules $\mathcal{T}_i$ are instantiated via their Python interface with arguments generated by $\mathcal{P}$ as part of the action $a_t$.
 Notably, actions are formulated as Python code, as in~\cite{Suris2023ViperGPTVI, Hu2024VisualSS}, rather than the natural-language instructions advocated by recent works~\cite{lu2023chameleon, Gupta2022VisualPC}.
 This design choice allows for direct use of the FreeCAD API.
-Moreover, the generated action $a_t$ can access the parameters of the CAD models' state $e_t$ and perform logical and computational operations, which is highly advantageous for design tasks.
-Our CAD-specific tool set includes the following, also summarized in Table \ref{tab:modulesummary}:
+Moreover, the generated action $a_t$ can access the parameters of the CAD models' state $e_t$ and perform logical and computational operations, which is highly advantageous for design tasks (see also section \ref{sec:verification} of supplementary).
+Our CAD-specific tool set is summarized in Table \ref{tab:modulesummary} and a detailed overview of each tool is provided in supplementary.

-\textbf{FreeCAD API}: \texttt{CAD-Assistant} is integrated with the open-source FreeCAD software~\cite{FreeCAD} via the FreeCAD Python API.
-This API enables programmatic control over the majority of commands available to designers and access to the current state of the CAD design.
-In this work, we consider a range of components from the Sketcher and Part modules of the FreeCAD API, focusing on CAD sketching, the addition and manipulation of primitives, geometric constraints, and extrusion operations for constructing 3D solids.
-A summary of the exact classes, methods and class attributes of the FreeCAD API integrated with \texttt{CAD-Assistant} is provided in the supplementary.

-\textbf{Python}: Beyond facilitating actions $a_t$, the planner can utilize Python as a tool to conduct essential logical and mathematical operations, such as calculating segment lengths, determining angles, and deriving parameter values.